 AIG staff worked with the Treasurer's Office and the Cuyahoga County Prosecutor's Tax Foreclosure Division ("Foreclosure") to jointly develop a process to identify and verify parcels that are truly delinquent.
-The AIG sends a warning letter to the taxpayer notifying them that their County property taxes are delinquent and advises the
+The AIG sends a warning letter to the taxpayer notifying them that their County property taxes are delinquent and advises the taxpayer to address the delinquent tax issue.
+If the taxpayer has not contacted the AIG and the taxes are still delinquent after 30 days, the AIG begins the process of debarring the taxpayer.

-During the first half of 2020, the AIG's review of delinquent parcels resulted in collection of \$2,244,230.77.
-Thus far, the AIG's efforts have resulted in collection of \$4,862,649.79 of the delinquent property taxes reviewed.
+During the second half of 2020, the AIG's review of delinquent parcels resulted in collection of \$2,716,341.
+Thus far, the AIG's efforts have resulted in collection of \$7,578,990 of the delinquent property taxes reviewed.
 The AIG expects that this amount will increase in the future as the program develops.

-DoD Follow-Up Report June 30, 2020
+DoD Follow-Up Report December 31, 2020

-The Department of Development ("DoD") continues to make progress regarding correcting the problems of past practices.
-The Agency of Inspector General recognizes the hard work, professional skill and good faith of the DoD personnel involved in this difficult task.
-Nonetheless, DoD did not achieve the promised goal of reconciling all loans by the end of June 30, 2020.
+The Department of Development ("DOD") continues to make progress regarding correcting the problems of past practices and find new documentation on some of the loans that had previously insufficient documentation.
+The Agency of Inspector General recognizes the hard work, professional skill and good faith of the DOD personnel involved in this difficult task.
+This status report reflects the most recent changes in response to the AIG's prior recommendations without addressing every issue and recommendation set forth over the last four years, the most salient and recent points to note included:

-The AIG believes that DoD was overly optimistic regarding the difficulty of correcting the errors that have been compounded over the last fifteen to twenty years.
-This status report reflects the most recent changes in response to the AIG's prior recommendations.

-Without addressing every issue and recommendation set forth over the last four years, the most salient and recent points to note include:

-- 1. DoD has completed its search for, and recording of, the foundational documents for its loan portfolio.
-DoD has reviewed and reconciled all 299 loans out of 316 housed in Portfol.
-The difference of 17 loans: 6 of the loans had insufficient documentation in Portfol; 7 of the loans were new loans entered correctly; and remaining 4 were discovered and evidenced during the post reconciliation performed by the LPMT. - 2.
-Despite the hard work of DoD, there are still at least 6 loan files that are not fully reconciled as a result of insufficient documents.
+- 1. DoD has completed its search for, and recording of, the foundational documents for the 319 loans in Portfol.
+DoD was unable to reconcile 4 of the loans because of insufficient documentation and their post reconciliation review resulted in 6 newly discovered loans. - 2.
+In 2020, DoD LPMT was able to collect \$331,418.52 toward 6 newly discovered loans and 2 additional past due loans.
+Those 8 loans are now paid in full. - 3.
+Despite the hard work of DoD, there are still at least 4 loan files that are not fully reconciled as a result of insufficient documentation.